chapter09/chpater09.github.io/_pages/joinus.md

       following skills: </p>

     <ul>
+      <li>A solid understanding of statistics, random process, and optimization theory.
+Students with no computer science background are also welcomed.</li>
       <li>Familiar with UNIX-like systems and the toolchains of cloud computing.
 A solid understanding of operating
         systems, computer networks, and at least one programming language (<i>e.g.</i>, Python, C/C++, and Java). </li>
       <li>Knowledge in ML theory on deep learning and reinforcement learning, and experience with frameworks such as